erinrkahn/final_project/README.md

 ## Database

+Provisional database that stands in for the final database.

 #### Description & Explanation

-- Sample data that mimcs the expected final database structure or schema
+- Sample data that mimics the expected final database structure or schema
 - Draft machine learning model is connected to the provisional database